cchanxzy/react-currency-input-field/README.md

 ## Decimal Scale and Decimals Limit

-`decimalsLimit` and `decimalScale` are similar, the difference is `decimalsLimit` prevents the user from typing more than the limit, and `decimalScale` will format decimals `onBlur` to the specified length.
+`decimalsLimit` and `decimalScale` are similar, the difference is `decimalsLimit` prevents the user from typing more than the limit, and `decimalScale` will format the decimals `onBlur` to the specified length, padding or trimming as necessary.

+Example: If decimal scale 2, 1.5 -> 1.50 and 1.234 -> 1.23

 ## Format values for display